Alpha-Lipoic Acid

 Does alpha lipoic acid boost immune system?

 In conclusion, ALA, a natural ingredient of human body, not only acts as a powerful antioxidant but also is able to regulate the immune system in either direct or indirect ways.
-Studies reviewed above might suggest that ALA is used to treat autoimmune diseases including SLE, RA, and primary vasculitis as well as MS.
+Studies reviewed above might suggest that ALA is used to support autoimmune conditions including SLE, RA, and primary vasculitis as well as MS.

 Is alpha lipoic acid bad for your liver?

-Taking alpha-lipoic acid daily for up to 6 months does not improve liver function or reduce liver damage in people with alcohol-related liver disease.
+Taking alpha-lipoic acid daily for up to 6 months does not improve liver function or reduce liver damage in people with alcohol-related liver condition.
 Altitude sickness.

 Does alpha lipoic acid help with nerve pain?

-Studies also found that alpha-lipoic acid supplements can help with neuropathy -- nerve damage -- caused by diabetes or cancer treatment.
-They seem to reduce symptoms like pain, tingling, and prickling in the feet and legs.
+Studies also found that alpha-lipoic acid supplements can help with neuropathy -- nerve damage -- caused by diabetes or cancer nutritional support.
+They seem to reduce concerns like pain, tingling, and prickling in the feet and legs.

 Can alpha lipoic acid cause smelly urine?